Nonlocal Conformal Field Theory: Fractional Virasoro algebra

-We can envision a form of nonlocal conformal transformations in this context as fiberwise conformal transformations of the family $\mathcal X\to D$.
-This is done by considering a metric family, $g(s)$, on the fibers $\pi ^{-1} (s)$, varying smoothly in the parameter $s$ and then considering fiberwise conformal transformations of this family of metrics, with a nonlocal twist.
-In fact, we think of the exponents $k$ of the states $w^k$ as points in $D$ and for each such point, we consider the fiber $\pi^{-1}(k)$ endowed with the metric $g_k$ and `'local" conformal transformations (i.e. holomorphic or antiholomorphic maps) of this fiber, but we truncate the Virasoro generator at order $k$.
+\emph{We can now envision a form of nonlocal conformal transformations in this context as fiberwise conformal transformations of the family $\hat{\mathcal X}\to D$}.
+This is done by considering a family of metrics, $g(s)$, on the fibers $\hat\pi ^{-1} (s)$, varying smoothly in the parameter $s$ and then considering fiberwise conformal transformations of this family of metrics.
+In fact, we think of the exponents $k$ of the states $w^k$ as points in $D$ and for each such point we consider the fiber $\pi^{-1}(k)$ endowed with the metric $g_k$ and we consider `local' conformal transformation (i.e. holomorphic or antiholomorphic maps) of this fiber.
+On the whole fiber bundle, then, the fiber-wise conformal transformations appear as if twisted nonlocally (in general) because we modify the Witt generators at each level (identifying the level with a point of the base $D$).
 Via identifying all the fibers, if the coefficients $\phi\in \mathcal H$ of the operators are to be taken constant, this would recover the classical Virasoro algebra.

-The nonlocality stems from the fact that we modify the Virasoro generators at each level (identifying the level with a point of the base $D$) by nontrivial functions of $D$.
+Stated in more phydicsal terms, operators, in this setting, have to be defined with respect to their actions on states in general.
+This is naturally also true for their commutators - hence the deep correspondence between state-dependence and nonlocality.